wintercms/docs/database-relations.md

 <a name="deferred-session-key"></a>
 ### Generating a session key

 The session key is required for deferred bindings.
 You can think of a session key as of a transaction identifier.
 The same session key should be used for binding/unbinding relationships and saving the master model.
 You can generate the session key with PHP `uniqid()` function.
-Note that the [form helper](../cms/markup#forms) generates a hidden field containing the session key automatically.
+Note that both [backend forms](../backend/forms) and the [frontend `form()` function](../markup/function-form) generates a hidden field containing the session key automatically.

     $sessionKey = uniqid('session_key', true);